offirgolan/Purdoogle/README.md

 Where <b>maxurls</b>  is the maximum number of URLs that will be traversed.
 By default it is 1000. <b>domain</b> is the domain used to restrict the links added to the table of URLs.
 Only the URLs in this domain will be added. <b>url-list</b> is the list of starting URL's that will be traversed.
 The <b>-r</b> flag tells the crawler whether to reset the database or to start where it last left off.

-Alternatively, these settings are stored in <b>database.properties</b>
+Alternatively, these settings are stored in <b>database.properties</b>.
+This is a multi-threaded crawler and the number of threads can be changed by changing the global variable nThread in the crawler class.

 The Properties Manager
 ======================